 Here are some types of weddings and their corresponding wedding speech ideas:

-– A traditional wedding: The bride and groom have a big wedding party with many relatives and friends.
+– A traditional wedding: The bride and groom have a big party with many relatives and friends.
 The wedding speeches can also belong, but they’re generally more formal.
 A traditional wedding speech might also include a toast to the couple.

 Tips for writing wedding speeches